System Analyser, MyCalc and Expert Mode

 just save your code giving it a name so it can be referenced for future use.

-Introduction to Expert Mode
+Expert Mode Blog.